Brain is Diverse, so are WE

 Qussin Basharat Joo (The Fly Doctor)

 I am interested in epigenetic modifications during in-utero development, particularly those induced by lifestyle and emotions.
-I teach genetics, epigenetics and Development at the UNM.
+I teach genetics, epigenetics, and Development at the UNM.
 In my free time, I volunteer at the Neural diversity lab to understand the cell-signaling mechanisms that enable the progression from stem cells to circuits.
-I enjoy time with my kids, reading, teaching, and outdoors.
+I enjoy time with my kids, reading, teaching, and being outdoors.

 Graduate Research Scholars